SeriousOldMan/Simulator-Controller/Docs/Solo Center.md

 1. It can take a few laps before the first telemetry data gets recorded.
 2. A special method is used for *Assetto Corsa Competizione*, which unfortunately does not supply the distance of the car into the track in the shared memory API (it is available in the UDP interface, though, but this interface does not provide telemetry data).
 Because of that, the track layout must be learned, before telemetry data can be correlated to the track position.
 Be sure to drive clean during the first laps.
-3. The telemetry recorder is only running, while the Telemetry Browsr is open.
+3. The telemetry recorder is only running, while the Telemetry Viewer is open.
 Therefore, you can restart the learning process for *Assetto Corsa Competizione*, if necessary, by closing the browser and re-open it.
 4. The currently selected lap can be deleted by using the "-" button to the right of the drop down menu of all laps.
 If you hold down the Control key, all laps can be deleted at once.
 5. You can save and load telemetry data for a given lap for later usage:
    - Typically used for reference laps, even from other drivers.